MicrosoftDocs/dataexplorer-docs/data-explorer/bcdr-overview.md

 ### Always-on configuration with zero tolerance for application downtime

 For critical application deployments with no tolerance for outages, you should use multiple Azure Data Explorer clusters across Azure paired regions.
 Set up ingestion, processing, and curation done in parallel to all the clusters.
-The cluster SKU typically is the same across regions in this configuration.
+The cluster SKU is the same across regions.

-Azure will ensure that updates are rolled, staggered across Azure paired regions.
+Azure will ensure that updates are rolled and staggered across Azure paired regions.
 In the deployment below, an Azure region outage will not cause an application outage and may experience latency or performance degradation.

 :::image type="content" source="media/bcdr/active-active-active-n.png" alt-text="Active-active-active-n configuration":::